-Eugenia 'Skeeter' Phelan: What are you doing here?
+Eugenia 'Skeeter' Phelan: What the hell?
+What are you doing here?

 Hilly Holbrook: I contacted my lawyer.
-Hibby Goodman.
-Best libel attorney in the state.
-Oh missy, you are going to jail!
+Hibby Goodman?
+He is the best libel attorney in the state.
+Oh, Missy, you are going to jail!

-Hilly Holbrook: [takes off her sunglasses, revealing a very icy demeanor] And that nigger Minny... do I have plans for her.
+Hilly Holbrook: And that nigger Minny... do I have plans for her.

 Eugenia 'Skeeter' Phelan: Careful, Hilly.
 That's chapter 12.